verana-labs/decentralized-trust-spec/spec.md

 - a "LinkedVerifiablePresentation" service entry with fragment name equal to `#ptr-essential-schemas-service-credential-schema-credential`, that MUST point to a self-issued Service DT Json Schema Credential as specified in [SERVICE-JSON-SCHEMA-CRED] of a service json schema as specified in [ECS-SERVICE].
 - a "LinkedVerifiablePresentation" service entry with fragment name equal to `#ptr-essential-schemas-org-credential-schema-credential`, that MUST point to a self-issued [[ref: json schema credential]] of a DT json schema as specified in [ECS-ORG].
 - a "LinkedVerifiablePresentation" service entry with fragment name equal to `#ptr-essential-schemas-person-credential-schema-credential`, that MUST point to a self-issued [[ref: json schema credential]] of a DT json schema as specified in [ECS-PERSON].
-- a "TrustRegistry" service entry with fragment name equal to `#ptr-essential-schemas-trust-registry`, that MUST point to the trqp-2.0 URL of this DID's trust registry in the PTR.
+- a "PublicTrustRegistry" service entry with fragment name equal to `#ptr-essential-schemas-trust-registry`, that MUST point to the trqp-2.0 URL of this DID's trust registry in the PTR.

 Example: